sdawley1/sdawley1.github.io/_pages/about.md

 About
 =====
+Currently a graduate research assistant at Princeton University studying computational and theoretical chemistry with applications in organic and inorganic materials.

 Previously an undergraduate student at Johns Hopkins University with degrees in Chemistry and Applied Mathematics & Statistics.

 My undergraduate research focused on physical organic chemistry and electronic structure theory.
 I worked on the former with [Prof. J.D.
 Tovar](https://sites.krieger.jhu.edu/tovar-group/) while studying cycloparaphenylenes and borepins using a mix of synthetic and computational techniques.
 The latter was done with [Prof. Lan Cheng](https://sites.krieger.jhu.edu/cheng/) using coupled-cluster theory.